SHNacho/SHNacho/README.md

 ### Hi there 👋

+## About Me:
+- 🌱 I'm currently studying Computer Science and Business Administration at the University of Granada.
+- 🔭 In the field of Computer Science I'm studying Artificial Inteligence

 <!--
 **SHNacho/SHNacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.